virtualmode/target.makefile/README.md

-# Tiny cross-platform target.makefile for [GNU Make](https://www.gnu.org/software/make/)
+# Extensible tiny cross-platform makefile for [GNU Make](https://www.gnu.org/software/make/)
-Extensible tiny makefile is used to simplify assembling tasks of different binary files.
+Tiny target.makefile is used to simplify assembling tasks of different binary files.

 ## Features
-* Supports Windows and POSIX operation systems.
+* Supports Windows and POSIX operating systems.
 * Supports GCC, Microsoft C/C++ toolchain and MASM out of the box.
 * Contains cross-platform macroses for basic file system operations.
-* Ability to compile multiple binary files with different types at same time.
+* Compiles multiple binary files with different types at same time by one makefile.
 * Automatically finds and compiles all supported source files within the selected directories.
 * Generates C/C++ dependecies and recompiles only changed code.
 * Includes debug and release configurations suitable for GDB and Visual Studio Debugger.